Labour Party (Hong Kong)

-The Labour Party is a centre-left social democratic political party in Hong Kong established in 2011.
+The Labour Party is a centre-left social democratic political party in Hong Kong, established in 2011.

-The party was founded in 2011 by three veteran pro-democracy legislators to consolidate centre-left, pro-labour, pro-democracy voices in the legislature.
-Led by Lee Cheuk-yan, the long-time general secretary of the Hong Kong Confederation of Trade Unions (HKCTU), the party won four seats in the 2012 Legislative Council election, with about six per cent of the popular vote, making it the third-largest political party in the pro-democracy camp and sixth largest in the legislature.
+The party was founded in 2011 by three pro-democracy legislators to consolidate centre-left, pro-labour and pro-democracy voices in the legislature.
+Led by Lee Cheuk-yan, then general secretary of the Hong Kong Confederation of Trade Unions (HKCTU), the party won four seats in the 2012 Legislative Council election, with about six per cent of the popular vote, making it the third-largest political party in the pro-democracy camp and the sixth-largest in the legislature.

-It suffered a big loss in the 2016 election with veterans Lee Cheuk-yan and Cyd Ho losing their seats, leaving the party only one representative in the legislature, Fernando Cheung in New Territories East.
-Cheung resigned in November 2020 together with 14 legislators of the pro-democratic camp, in protest over the disqualification of four other members of that camp by the Hong Kong government.
+The party lost both Cheuk-yan and Cyd Ho in the 2016 election, leaving Fernando Cheung as its only representative in the legislature, representing New Territories East.
+Cheung resigned in November 2020, together with 14 legislators of the pro-democratic camp, in protest against the disqualification of four other members of the camp by the Hong Kong government.

 Beliefs

-The Labour Party positions itself as a social democratic party with the principles of "Democracy, Justice, Sustainability and Solidarity".
-It also demands universal suffrage, legislation of competition law and maximum weekly working hours, rehabilitate the Tiananmen protests of 1989 and stands against the legislation of Article 23.
+The Labour Party positions itself as a social democratic party based on the principles of "Democracy, Justice, Sustainability and Solidarity".
+It also supports universal suffrage, competition legislation, the rehabilitation of the 1989 democracy movement, and opposition to Article 23 legislation.

-The Labour Party was the first major party to adopt a policy of supporting laws to prohibit discrimination against the LGBT community.
+The Labour Party was the first major party to adopt a policy supporting laws to prohibit discrimination against the LGBT community.